 Public Health Ambassadors

 If you haven't yet met a CPH career ambassador, you probably should.
-The College of Public Health is fortunate to have four career ambassadors to play a key role in student development and success.
+The College of Public Health is fortunate to have several career ambassadors to play a key role in student development and success.
 Cheri Garvin-Dodgson would certainly agree.
-She is a student in the MPH program and will graduate in June, 2022.
+She is a student in the MPH program and will graduate in June 2022.
 "Matt Stefanak, one of the College ambassadors, was instrumental in helping to arrange for my practicum with the Warren City Health District.
 In addition, he encouraged me to apply for a stipend through the Region V Public Health Training Center.
 I was very fortunate to receive this financial support," adds Garvin-Dodgson.
 The center is supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS).
 Selected students are supported in both field placements and collaborative projects in Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin.

 "Our public health career ambassadors not only assist students with their career planning, but they work with faculty in designing curriculum.
 Their collective expertise is invaluable to placing our students in internships, practicums and ultimately, jobs.
 The college is privileged to have their decades of practical experience and extraordinary commitment of time," said Sonia Alemagno, Dean.
 "I recommend our students take the time to seek out a career ambassador session or schedule a one-to-one appointment with an ambassador," she continued.

 Meet the CPH Ambassadors